cappuu02/Cybersecurity-Sapienza/2Semester/IOT/15) Introduction to ML and Federated Learning.md

 - And many others

 ### Challenges
-IoT systems are characterised by low power, low computational capabilities of possibly hundreds of nodes.
-It is hard to train complex models on them, and communication must be optimised.

-Nodes are not reliable, they want to be in idle mode as much as possible.

-Nodes are heterogeneous in hardware, geographically distributed.
-They do not share a common standard to represent processed data.
-The data they collect is not iid (independent and identically distributed).

-Nodes live in low bandwidth networks.
-Nodes want to participate in the federation, and client selection can favour more powerful nodes, leaving the less powerful ones in starvation.
+Nei sistemi IoT, il federated learning è complicato da risorse limitate, nodi poco affidabili e eterogenei, dati non uniformi (non IID), reti a bassa banda e disparità nella partecipazione, che favorisce i dispositivi più potenti a scapito di quelli più deboli.
 ## Taxonomy
 ![[144K.png]]

 ## Centralised FL
-A central server orchestrates the training process.
+A ==central server== orchestrates the training process.
 Participants train local models on their data.
 Participants’ send the updated model parameters to the central server.
 The server aggregates these parameters to update the global model, which is then distributed back to the clients.
 The central server coordinates the training, aggregation, and distribution processes.